billwear/maas-docs/how-to-script-maas-wtih-python-5404.md

-The `python-libmaas` client library provides access to various MAAS endpoints.
-This page explains how to use it.
+The `python-libmaas` client library provides access to various MAAS endpoints, so that you can write Python scripts to control MAAS.
+This page provides links to the necessary references and instructions.

 ## Library endpoints